 - Political campaigning (IAB11-4 (Politics)).

 Applications and adspaces must be set up within SPX and adhere to the following requirements:

 - The combination of application and adspace name must identify the traffic source, placement of the Ad, and the requested banner size (non-cryptic).

 - The application and adspace details must provide a valid URL that links to the inventory where the Ads are embedded:

 - In-App: Valid app store link.

-- Mobile applications must be published in official app stores, which are Google Play (Android), iTunes (iOS), Microsoft Store (Windows Phone), and BlackBerry World (BlackBerry).
+- Mobile applications must be published in official, industry-recognized app stores.
 Any exceptions (e.g., third-party app stores, pre-installs, or regional limitations) must be submitted to and approved by the Smaato Team.

 - Mobile Web: Valid website domain.